Uthama Puthiran (1958 film): Production

 After the success of Amara Deepam (1956), director T. Prakash Rao and co-writer C. V. Sridhar wanted their next film to be on a grander scale.
 Rao decided on the folk tale of Valli, and he and Sridhar approached Sivaji Ganesan to star.
 Ganesan refused, saying another producer was adapting the story (as Sri Valli) and paid him an advance to star in it.
 Rao and Sridhar then considered adapting The Man in the Iron Mask, the third part of the 1847–1850 novel The Vicomte of Bragelonne: Ten Years Later by Alexandre Dumas.
 Though it had already been adapted in Tamil as Uthama Puthiran (1940), an unfazed Sridhar decided to remake the film as it had been more than 15 years since release.
 Ganesan accepted to star in the project.

 The remake's screenplay was written by Sridhar, who co-produced the film with his partners S. Krishnamoorthy and T. Govindarajan under the banner Venus Pictures.
 It is the first film to feature Ganesan in dual roles.
 Sridhar initially wanted K. Ramnoth to direct this film, but he said he agreed to direct the same subject with M. G. Ramachandran in lead role, he was replaced by Prakash Rao.
 When Venus Pictures announced Uthama Puthiran in a newspaper, the same day Ramachandran announced a film with the same title in the same paper.
 Ramachandran eventually scrapped his film, but persisted with his plans to make a dual role film and finally made Nadodi Mannan, and released it several months after Uthama Puthiran.
 Cinematography was handled by A. Vincent, and the editing by N. M. Shankar.

 The song "Kaathiruppan Kamalakannan", is picturised on Padmini and her sister Ragini's characters performing a Bharatham dance.
-"Yaaradi Nee Mohini", the first rock and roll dance song in Tamil cinema, is picturised on Bollywood dancer Helen.
+"Yaaradi Nee Mohini", the first rock and roll dance song in Tamil cinema, is picturised on Hindi cinema dancer Helen.
 Ganesan, being trained in classical Indian dance, did not have any difficulty in learning or performing his dance moves.
 While shooting the song "Unnazhagai Kanniyargal" at Brindavan Gardens in Mysore, Vincent needed to capture Padmini and Ganesan – who were far from each other – in the same frame, but was unable to do so in high resolution.
 He then borrowed a French tourist's lens and fitted it into his own Paillard-Bolex 16 mm camera, giving a zoom effect and allowing Vincent to shoot as desired.
 The 16 mm footage was sent to London, where it was blown up to 35 mm.
 Thus, Uthama Puthiran became the first Indian film to have the shots with zoom technique.
 The final length of the film measured 116044 feet.